exakat/exakat-docs/Reference/Rules/Structures/NoNullForIndex.rst

 No Null For Index
 +++++++++++++++++

   Avoid using ``null`` value as an index in an array.
-PHP actually cast it to the empty string.
+PHP actually casts it to the empty string.
 This means that later, it might be impossible to find the ``null`` in the list of keys.

 .. code-block:: php